cyristal-gems/verylegit_verylegal/README.md

 The lab uses VirtualBox to create a segmented network with the following components:

-- **pfSense Firewall/IDS/IPS**: Acts as the firewall and traffic controller.
+- **pfSense Firewall (IDS/IPS)**: Acts as the firewall and traffic controller.
 Snort is installed for intrusion detection.
-- **Kali Linux Attacker Machine**: Simulates an external attacker using tools like Metasploit, Nmap, Nikto, and Netcat.
+- **Kali Linux (Attacker Machine)**: Simulates an external attacker using tools like Metasploit, Nmap, Nikto, and Netcat.
-- **Metasploitable 2 Vulnerable Target**: A deliberately insecure Linux machine for testing attacks.
+- **Metasploitable 2 (Vulnerable Target)**: A deliberately insecure Linux machine for testing attacks.

 ---